philipstubbs13/constructor-hangman/README.md

 Video demo: https://www.youtube.com/watch?v=3F9VjnIJ6jI&feature=youtu.be

 ## <a name="about-this-project"></a> About this project
 This project is a command line version of the classic Hangman game.
-This game uses similar logic to the [browser-based Hangman game](https://github.com/philipstubbs13/Hangman-Game) I created, but with this game, I created the command line version using Javascript constructor functions, where each letter in the word that the user is trying to guess is its own object.
+This game uses similar logic to the [browser-based Hangman game](https://github.com/philipstubbs13/Hangman-Game) I created, but with this game, I created a command line version using Javascript constructor functions to create letter and word objects, the inquirer npm package to prompt users to guess a letter, and Node.js to run the Javascript code from the command line.
 For more information on how this project was constructed and put together, see [Structure of the project](#structure-of-project).

 ## <a name="contribute"></a> Getting started
 To play the game from your computer and/or contribute to this project, perform the following steps: